luxe/unilang/README.md

 [1]: https://en.wikipedia.org/wiki/Private_Use_Areas

 ## Contribute
 There are no rules.
 Make a ticket about anything.
-We'll figure it out.
+We'll figure it out together.